Top Consumer Insights Companies To Consider in 2023

 Whatever the study requirements, quantilope has the most appropriate research solution.
 This includes market segmentation, testing new product or messaging ideas, informing product development, planning pricing strategies, or exploring the current customer experience. quantilope’s suite of fully automated 13 advanced methodologies is applicable to a broad spectrum of business areas, from CPG companies to healthcare, financial services, media, technology, e-commerce, and the public sector - and its multi-language capabilities make it a global solution to research.

 One of the main advantages of quantilope is that it offers both quant and qual research. quantilope’s inColor product is a video-based qualitative methodology that connects face-to-face with consumers online.
 Respondents present their opinions in video responses, bringing a deeper understanding of their emotions.
 Video reels edited from real consumer footage help to bring findings to life, while keyword, facial emotion, and sentiment analyses add an even further layer of insight.

 Whether it's qualitative or quantitative research that’s required, quantilope's platform functionality, advanced methodologies, and data collection make it simple to manage market research studies, collaborate across teams, and make business decisions founded on solid consumer insights.

 Its research and analysis team collects and analyzes stats and public opinion data according to the demands of individual clients.
 Meanwhile, a content and design team creates infographics, presentations, and videos to help companies communicate their knowledge visually.
-For e-commerce businesses, there is a dedicated specialty providing information on thousands of online retailers, and a global consumer survey containing statistics on consumer behavior and media usage across 55 countries.
-Finally, there is a team that focuses on digital markets and forecasting how they will change over time.
+For e-commerce businesses, there is a dedicated specialty providing information on thousands of online retailers, and a global consumer survey containing statistics on consumer behavior and media usage across dozens of countries.
+Finally, there is a team that focuses on digital markets and forecasts how they will change over time.

 3. Insider Intelligence